Maboroshy/midi-scripter/docs/overview.md

 Widget's initial state can be set by keyword arguments specific for widget class (`color`, `select`, `toggle_state`, etc.) like in the example above.

-Widget's title for GUI widget list can be set by the `title` keyword argument.
+Widget's title to show in GUI can be optionally set by the `title` keyword argument.
 Otherwise, widget's content or type is used as a title.
 The title is also used for widget's position saving.